 West Virginia Farm Bureau believes that national interest is best served by a sound energy policy, which encourages conservation and provides incentives for production.
 Such incentives encourage individuals or companies with nonproducing gas and oil wells to re-enter production.

-We recommend that, where feasible, hydroelectric generators are installed at existing dams and that the feasibility of hydro-generation be considered at new impoundments.
+We recommend that, where feasible, hydroelectric generators be installed at existing dams and that the feasibility of hydro-generation be considered at new impoundments.

 We recommend continued research and development of coal, waste, ethanol, methanol, natural gas and its constituents, wind power and other resources to provide environmentally sound electric generation.